yizhuoliang/cornserve/docs/getting_started/index.md

 ## Try it out in Minikube!

-You can quickly try out Cornserve on your local machine (with Docker + NVIDIA GPUs) using [Minikube](https://minikube.sigs.k8s.io).
+You can try out Cornserve on your local machine (with Docker and at least two NVIDIA GPUs) using [Minikube](https://minikube.sigs.k8s.io).

 First, install Minikube following their [guide](https://minikube.sigs.k8s.io/docs/start/).